Unlabeled sample compression schemes for oriented matroids: Preliminary definitions and first results

 We will use two classic operations on OMs.
 For $\M=(U,\L)$ with $e \in U$, define the \emph{deletion} as an OM $\M\backslash e=(U\backslash \{e\},\L')$ with $\L'=\{ X \backslash e \mid X \in \L\}$, and the \emph{contraction} as an OM $\M/ e=(U\backslash \{e\},\L'')$ with $\L''=\{ X \backslash e\ \mid X \in \L, X_e=0\}$, where $X\backslash e$ denotes the element of $\{+,-,0\}^{U\backslash \{e\}}$ with $(X\backslash e)_f=X_f$ for all $f \in U\backslash \{e\}$.
 It follows from the basic OM theory that both operations in fact result in an OM, see \cite[Section 3.3]{bjvestwhzi-93}.
 A reverse operation of a deletion is a \emph{single-element extension}, i.e.~$\M$ is a single-element extension of $\M'$ with $e$, if $\M' = \M \backslash e$ for some element $e$.

-Call $\T(\M) = \L \cap \{+,-\}^U$ the \emph{topes} of an OM $\M=(U,\L)$.
+A \emph{tope} of an OM $\M=(U,\L)$ is defined as a covector with all its coordinates non-zero.
+We can denote $\T(\M) = \L \cap \{+,-\}^U$ as the set of topes of an OM $\M$.
 Since the topes are elements of $\{+,- \}^U$, they can be naturally seen as vertices of the induced subgraph of a hypercube graph $Q_d$, $d=|U|$, whose vertices are elements of $\{+,-\}^U$, and two such vertices adjacent if they differ in exactly one coordinate.
 The graph obtained in this way is called the \emph{tope} graph of an OM, see Figure \ref{fig:1}; we will denote it with $G(\T(\M))$.
 It is a basic result that OMs can be reconstructed up to an isomorphism from their tope graphs.
-With respect to the topological representation, the topes correspond to $d$-dimsional regions that the hyperplanes cut $\R^d$ into.
-In this paper topes of OMs play a crucial role, since we will be constructing sample compression schemes for classes of topes of OMs.
+With respect to the topological representation, the topes correspond to the regions that the pseudo-spheres cut $S^{d-1}$ into.
+For example, in Figure \ref{fig:1} the topes can be seen as 1-dimensional regions of $S^1$ cut-out by the four $S^0$, or equivalently (since the OM is representable), as 2-dimensional regions of $\R^2$ cut-out by the central hyperplane arrangement.
+In this paper the topes of OMs play a crucial role, since we will be constructing sample compression schemes for classes of topes of OMs.